Here’s our Founder Mardie Caldwell’s touching adoption story:

 “Mardie, your chances of success are one in a million,” my adoption attorney warned me.
 However, my goal was always to become a Mommy.

-I thought of everything we had already invested, questioned how much more we could go through, and still, I couldn’t deny that God had a plan.
+I thought of everything we had already invested, and questioned how much more we could go through, and still, I couldn’t deny that God had a plan.
 Believe me, I didn’t want to hire seven attorneys, but I didn’t want to lose my son, either.
 Money was scarce at the time, and we had to make some hard decisions.
 We sold jewelry, personal items, and our home just to pay the adoption expenses.

-My journey to motherhood included a very trying adoption experience which lasted over two years.
+My journey to motherhood included a very trying adoption experience that lasted over two years.
 In addition to the seven attorneys, I was working with two different states, located on opposite sides of the country.
 My son’s birth parents changed their minds—not once, but twice!

 I had no idea how this adoption was going to turn out, but I believed that the Lord wanted us to adopt this child.
 I knew that He would provide a way, and He did!
 I trusted the Lord.
 When I was scared or fearful, I prayed, and He comforted me and guided me with scripture.
 It was a difficult journey, emotionally, physically, financially, and psychologically.